VeryChubbyCats/Fix-GTk3-GTK4/README.md

 # CREDITS

 Author: VeryChubbyCats
 Note: Thank you for reading this.
-I thought I could help people easily figure out how to use GTK with VS Code sense to be honest people are not so great and respectful when helping other user's.
+I thought I could help people figure out how to use GTK with VS Code sense to be honest people are not so great and respectful when helping other user's.